 7. Have a conversation

 Social media isn’t just a one-way broadcast of your news, articles, and events.
 Make sure that you’re starting two-way conversations and posting content that your followers care about.
-Engage by responding to comments and questions, and starting conversations through questions.
-Not only will your followers appreciate being heard, they will engage more with your content.
+Start conversations by including questions in your posts.
+Engage the audience by responding to comments and questions left on your posts.
+Not only will your followers appreciate being heard, but they will also engage more with your content.

 8. Use calendars